Analida's Ethnic Spoon

 If you want to explore more Spanish recipes here are a few you can bookmark for later or pin on Pinterest.

-Polvorones de Limón are a sweet shortbread cookie with a little lime added that are Christmas tradition.
+Polvorones de Limón are a sweet shortbread cookie with a little lime added that are a Christmas tradition.

-Spanish style grilled marinated pork or prueba de cerdo is a great tapas dish with paprika that cooks quickly on the grill.
+Spanish-style grilled marinated pork or prueba de cerdo is a great tapas dish with paprika that cooks quickly on the grill.

 A photo of horchata being poured into a martini glass

-Horchata Recipe Card
+Horchata Recipe

 Horchata is a creamy, smooth sweet summer drink popular in Spain and Latin America.
 It is traditionally served cold in a tall glass without ice.